jamunarangaswamy/github-slideshow/_posts/0000-01-02-jamunarangaswamy.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Simplicity is the ultimate form of sophistication
+Simplicity is the ultimate form of sophistication!
 Use the left arrow to go back!